-Most of the closed landfills operated in the 1950's to the 1970's and burning of waste was common place.
+Most of the closed landfills operated between the 1950s to the 1970s and burning of waste was common place.
 Low to negligible levels of gas generation is expected for landfills pre 1960, due to a lower proportion of domestic solid waste (as recycling and composting was more common) and extensive degradation of the domestic solid waste that was deposited.
-Gas generation is expected to increase to moderate levels for landfills operating in the 1970's with less burning and increased domestic waste.
-Organochlorines appeared in the 1960's and surplus redundant or unwanted pesticides may have been dumped in the landfills.
-Increased disposal of wastes containing heavy metals (e.g. electronic goods) may have resulted in greater potential for leaching of trace metals.
+Gas generation is expected to increase to moderate levels for landfills operating in the 1970s with less burning and increased domestic waste.
+Organochlorines appeared in the 1960s and surplus redundant or unwanted pesticides may have been dumped in the landfills.
+Increased disposal of wastes containing heavy metals (eg, electronic goods) may have resulted in greater potential for leaching of trace metals.

-A review of Council files was undertaken to establish the age, types and sources of waste disposed of at each closed landfill site.
+A review of the Council's files was undertaken to establish the age, types and sources of waste disposed of at each closed landfill site.
 This review was not exhaustive as it was not easy to locate specific files and often information on a certain landfill was spread across several files.
 The Environment and Planning Department has established a closed landfill file which contains information from reviews of historic files, a site visit and interviews completed in 1996.
 However this too is not exhaustive.